MuhammadAbdullaah/QuranAudioAligner/README.md

 A repository that aligns audio with its corresponding text using deep learning.
 This tool processes audio files and their matching text files to generate precise word-level timestamps, which are useful in speech recognition, transcription, and linguistic research.
 Additionally, the repository includes a utility script to convert audio files to a standardized WAV format (16kHz, mono) using ffmpeg.

+#useage
+- To run this, you need to provide the path to a directory containing all your audio files (e.g., audio1.wav) and the path to a directory containing all your text files (e.g., 1.txt)

 ## Features

 - **Forced Alignment:** Automatically align audio with text and generate word-level timestamps.